 Oral, intramuscular or intravenous administration in 3 to 4 daily doses.
 Topical cutaneous and vaginal administration.

-Expert authors consider the use of this medication safe or probably safe during breastfeeding (Hale, van Wattum 2019, Saito 2018, Briggs 2015, Schaefer 2015, Butler 2014, Amir 2014 y 2011, Mitrano 2009, Spencer 2008, Schaefer 2007).
+Expert authors consider the use of this medication safe or probably safe during breastfeeding (Hale, van Wattum 2019, Saito 2018, Briggs 2015, Schaefer 2015, Butler 2014, Amir 2014 y 2011, Kong 2013, Mitrano 2009, Spencer 2008, Nahum 2006, Chin 2001).

 American Academy of Pediatrics: medication usually compatible with breastfeeding (AAP 2001).

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.

 e-lactancia is a resource recommended by Asociación Española de Bancos de Leche Humana of Spain